 The bluetongue lizard or bluetongue skink is somewhat of an icon in Australia.
-They commonly thought of as a single species are in fact six species of bluetongue lizard namely the common or Eastern bluetongue lizard, the Northern blue tongued skink, the Western blue tongued skink, the central bluetongue skink, the blotched bluetongue, the shingle back, in the Pygmy bluetongue skink.
+They commonly thought of as a single species are in fact six species of bluetongue lizard namely the common or Eastern bluetongue lizard, the Northern blue-tongued skink, the Western blue-tongued skink, the central bluetongue skink, the blotched bluetongue, the shingle back, in the Pygmy bluetongue skink.

 Bluetongue is generally a docile critter, and they make wonderful pets.
 Assuming they are not roughly handled or frightened but in generally be handled safely without fear of being bitten.
-Not that they especially enjoy being handled and patted – after all they are reptiles not cats.
+Not that they especially enjoy being handled and patted – after all, they are reptiles, not cats.

-Bluetongue is a solitary creatures, only coming together to mate once a year so don’t consider getting to and keeping them in the same enclosure.
+Bluetongues are solitary creatures, only coming together to mate once a year so don’t consider getting to and keeping them in the same enclosure.
 And please do source your bluetongue lizard from a pet shop or herp breeder – it is illegal in Australia to catch and keep a wild bluetongue lizard.

 Lizards in captivity have lived for as long as 20 years, and some in the wild may live for up to 30 years.